 - 1. To develop and review the Company's policies and practices on corporate governance and make recommendations to the Board. - 2.
-To review and monitor the training and continuous professional development of Directors and senior management. - 3.
-To review and monitor the Company's policies and practices on compliance with legal and regulatory requirements. - 4.
+To review and monitor the training and continuous professional development of Directors and senior management. - To review and monitor the Company's policies and practices on compliance with legal and regulatory requirements. - 4.
 To develop, review and monitor the code of conduct and compliance manual (if any) applicable to employees and Directors. - 5.
 To review the Company's compliance with the CG Code and disclosure in the Corporate Governance Report.

-The Board reviewed the Company's corporate governance policies and practices, training and continuous professional development of Directors and senior management, the Company's policies and practices on compliance with legal and regulatory requirements, the compliance of the Model Code, and the Company's compliance with the CG Code and disclosure in this Corporate Governance Report.
+During the year, the Board reviewed the Company's corporate governance policies and practices, training and continuous professional development of Directors and professional staff, the Company's policies and practices on compliance with legal and regulatory requirements, the compliance of the Model Code, and the Company's compliance with the CG Code and disclosure in this Corporate Governance Report.

-MODEL CODE FOR DIRECTORS' SECURITIES TRANSACTIONS
+COMPLIANCE WITH THE MODEL CODE FOR SECURITIES TRANSACTIONS

 The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers set out in Appendix 10 of the Listing Rules as the code of conduct regarding securities transactions by the directors of the Company ("Model Code").
-The Company has made specific enquiry of all directors of the Company regarding any non-compliance with the Model Code during the year ended 31 December 2017, all directors confirmed that they had fully complied with the required standard set out in the Model Code.
+The Company has made specific enquiry of all Directors of the Company regarding any non-compliance with the Model Code during the year ended 31 December 2018, all Directors confirmed that they had fully complied with the required standard set out in the Model Code.